nibrunie/AriCoin/README.md

 ```

 By default the server will be accessible at `http://localhost:8080`, the blockchain can be inspected at `http://localhost:8080/blockchain` and a list a solved TMD challenges extracted from the blockchain is available at `http://localhost:8080/tmd`

+# History

+- Proof of concept released on April 1st, 2021

 # References
 - Jean-Michel Muller's page on the TMD: http://perso.ens-lyon.fr/jean-michel.muller/Intro-to-TMD.htm